DenialAdams/ripclip/Readme.md

 ### Stack De-Duplication
 If the same item is copied repeatedly, ripclip can automatically identify this and ignore the duplicate copies.
 ### Tray Icon
 A small, unobtrusive tray icon that lets you know ripclip is still running.
-May be disabled in the configuration.
 ### Configurable
 All keybindings are configurable, and extra features (above) may be disabled.
 ### Robust